ShauryaKumarr/productivity-website/README.md

 Drafter Documentation: https://drafter-edu.github.io/drafter/students/docs.html

-As I am still a novice programmer, I am open to any areas of advice, or suggestions for this program or my programming in general.
+I am open to any areas of advice, or suggestions for this program or my programming in general.
+As a novice, any advice or learning experience I can get is invaluable, and I would greatly appreciate the feedback.
 Thank you!

 -Shaurya Kumar